-Students are advised that it is not permissible to take vacation leave during Trimesters 1 (T1) or 2 (T2) in either year of the MPsych(Clin) program.
-In the first year, an extensive break is scheduled from December to the end of the second week of February.
+Students are advised that it is not permissible to take vacation leave during Trimesters 1 (T1) or 2 (T2).
+An extensive break is scheduled from December to the end of the second week of February.
 During this time students should take a vacation.
-Other breaks from lectures, such as the Intensive School period and Easter in T1 of the first year, are needed for the completion of assessment tasks.
+Other breaks from lectures, such as the Intensive School period and Easter in T1, are needed for the completion of assessment tasks.
 If a student requires leave for unforeseen personal circumstances, this needs to be negotiated with and approved by the Director of the Clinical Psychology Program.
 Justification for the leave may need to be supported by a medical certificate or a statutory declaration.
 Submit requests via AskUNE.

-Facilities
+Facilities and Assistance